-Understanding these facts is crucial and illustrate that negative stress is the #1 factor in poor health.
+Understanding these facts is crucial and illustrate that negative stress is a major factor in poor health.
 The adage is true: “Stress kills.”

 This can be very depressing news when we feel victimized by our circumstances.
 It’s easy to take a backseat approach to stress and start to moan, “Look at what is happening to me!
 I am so stressed and it’s making me sick!”

 But what is the true cause of stress?
-Is it all based on life situations, making us victims thereof?
+Is it totally based on life situations, making us victims thereof?

-The true cause of stress, more important than life circumstances, is our reactions to these circumstances.
+One major cause of stress, besides life circumstances, is our reactions to these circumstances.

-In other words, the #1 factor influencing our health is our thought life.
+In other words, one major factor influencing our health is our thought life.